Oil Palm – A Zero Waste Crop

 The EFB waste can make into a renewable biological resource called biofuel, cultivation of straw mushrooms, and animal feed, especially livestock.
 The culture practices in Malaysian Oil Palm estate are using EFB as organic fertilizer and mulching for their field because of the high moisture volume and rich nutrient content.

-The cake waste produced after the kernel oil extraction from the mesocarp can be processed into organic fertilizer and animal feed.
+The cake waste produced after the kernel oil extraction from the mesocarp can be processed into organic fertiliser and animal feed.
 The last waste produced after the processing step in the palm oil mill is called POME (Palm Oil Mill Effluent), which acts for the enrichment and compound of animal feed, compost, electricity generation, heating, and as fuel for vehicular transportation.
 Biogas can contribute to a substantial amount of energy, especially in areas with no electricity.
 Some of the mills are using biogas as their biological energy to run the mill operation.
 All these methods or solutions can solve the waste produced by oil palm processing and can be referred to as a zero-waste crop.

 Day by day, palm oil is becoming a world-demand product as it has produced the highest yield as compared to other crops and has a wide range of applications.
 Palm oil is important for global food security and economic development, especially in the largest producer countries like Malaysia and Indonesia.
 To conclude, palm oil is a profitable business and adopted many policies that promise no deforestation, no peat development, and no exploitation (NDPE), especially in the Malaysian Sustainable Palm Oil (MSPO) standard.